 - Quality and Continuity of Medication Management when People with Dementia Transition between the Care Home and Hospital Settings – Suzanne Hill, supervised by Dr Catherine Quinn and Professor David Alldred

-- The role of nurses in optimising the transition for nursing home residents living with dementia who return to their place of care after discharge from hospital– Angela Richardson, supervised by Professor Murna Downs and Professor Gail Mountain
+- Hospital and care home nurse perspectives on optimising care for people living with dementia who transfer between hospitals and care homes – Angela Richardson, supervised by Professor Murna Downs and Professor Gail Mountain

 - Factors influencing decision-making about living arrangements by women with dementia who live alone– Helen Wells, supervised by Dr Andrea Capstick and Professor Udy Archibong

 - Perceptions of medicines management for people living with dementia in their own home and the contribution of community pharmacy in supporting independent living post-diagnosis– Paul Dourandish, supervised by Dr Sue Jones and Dr Kathryn Lord

 - Memory problems to complex needs: How do South Asian carers manage the transitions relating to the care of a family member with dementia– Akhlak Rauf, supervised by Professor Jan Oyebode and Dr Sahdia Parveen